nodejs/node-addon-api/doc/value.md

 Object ToObject() const;
 ```

-Returns the Value coerced to a JavaScript object.
+Returns the `Napi::Value` coerced to a JavaScript object.